lantern-db/lantern/README.md

 _ = c.DumpEdge(ctx, "d", "e", 1.0)
 ```

-If the vertex which has key `a`, then empty valued vertices will be created with same expirations.
+If the vertex which has key `a` is missing in a graph, then empty valued vertices will be created with same expirations.

 ## Loading vertices and its neighbors with key and n_step